Name of breed: Curly, also known as the Bashkir Curly or the American Curly

 Country of origin: North America

-There are many theories discussing how the American Curly developed.
-The breed was first documented in Nevada in the early 20th century by rancher John Damele.
-While mustangs were a common sight, curly coated horses were unusual.
-The Dameles managed to catch one, trained it under saddle and sold it, thus starting their relationship with the breed.
-When an unusually harsh winter hit the area in 1932, the only horses to be found come Springtime were the curlies.
-The Dameles noticed this and decided they should include more of these horses in their herd.
-After another harsh winter in 1951/52, the family got serious about breeding these horses and went and found their foundation stallion, a two-year-old chestnut in one of the mustang herds.
-And that is essentially how the North American Curly Horse breed was created.
+Curly horses were first documented in Nevada in 1898 by ranchers Peter and John Damele, who saw three curly-coated horses in a herd of Mustangs.
+Eventually, the Dameles managed to catch one and train it under saddle.
+Then in 1932, an unusually harsh winter hit the area, and the only Mustangs to be found come springtime were the curlies.
+The Dameles noticed this and decided to include more of these horses in their herd.
+After another harsh winter in 1951/52, the family got serious about breeding Curlies and caught their foundation stallion, a two-year-old chestnut Mustang that they named Copper D. Today, many Curly horses in the U.S. trace back to the Damele herd.

-Curlies are known for their calm, intelligent and friendly personality.
-They are highly trainable and personable, and love being around people.
-They are also claimed to be the only hypoallergenic breed of horse.
-Research indicates a protein is missing from the hair of Curlie which may be what causes allergic reactions to horses in allergy sufferers.
+Curlies are known for their hardiness and endurance.
+They have an exceptionally calm, intelligent and friendly personality.
+They are highly trainable and love being around people.
+They are also claimed to be the only hypoallergenic breed of horse!

-Modern day Curly: Curlies have the movement, endurance and heart to excel in any competition.
-Some have actually been shown at the higher levels of dressage and show jumping, while others have been used for combined driving, western riding and as ranch and trail horses.
+Modern day Curly: Curlies have the movement, work ethic and intelligence to excel in any discipline.
+They have competed successfully at the higher levels of dressage and show jumping and are also used for combined driving, gymkhana and rodeo sports, Western pleasure, English equitation, endurance riding and as ranch and trail horses.

 Image credits: feature image and preview image by SunnyMoon/Shutterstock.com.